cloudsigma/cloudsigma-docs/acls.rst

 Full Example of Sharing a Resource
 ----------------------------------

-First let's create a tag which will be shared with another user:
+First, let's create a tag that will be shared with another user:

 **Request**: